yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 right of the current data point for a total of 21 points and a fourth order polynomial is fitted to the data in the window.

-With the "Title:" and "Y:" boxes you can edit the text shown as the plot title and the y-axis label, respectively.
-The "Title:" text is applied to *all* charts, while the "Y:" text is applied *only* to the y-axis of the currently selected plot.
+The "Title:" and "Y:" input boxes allow to edit the text shown as the plot title and the y-axis label, respectively.
+The text entered in the "Title:" box is applied to *all* charts, while the "Y:" text changes only the y-axis label of the currently *selected* plot.

 You can use the mouse to zoom into the graph (hold the left button and drag to mark an area) or zoom out (right click) and you can reset the